 "We went to see papa," she said.

-He shot his sister a quick look and she gave him a slow nod.
+He shot his sister a quick look and she gave him a slow nod and sad smile.
 He reached out and grabbed her hand.
-"It's for the best," he whispered.
+"It's for the best," he whispered, knowing she'd heard those words many times and yet they would bring little comfort.

 She nodded.
 "I know," her voice was soft and difficult to hear.
 She looked up at the full moon then quickly closed her eyes.
 Two tears ran down her cheeks, but she didn't sniff.
 "I wanted to bring the boys with me.
 But it's too late now."